Parameterization of Copulas and Covariance Decay of Stochastic Processes: Preliminaries

 \section{Preliminaries}

 In this section we recall a few concepts and results we shall need in what follows.
 An $n$-dimensional copula is a distribution function defined in the $n$-dimensional hypercube $I^n$, where $I\vcentcolon=[0,1]$, and whose marginals are uniformly distributed.
 The interest in copulas has grown enormously in the last 15 years or so, especially because of its flexibility in applications.
 Copulas have been successfully applied and widely spread in several areas.
-In finances, copulas have been applied in major topics such as asset pricing, risk management and credit risk analysis among many others (see the book by Cherubini et al., 2004 for details).
-In hydrology the modeling of rainfalls and storms often employ copulas to describe joint features between variables in the models (see, for instance, the recent work of Palynchuk and Guo, 2011 and references therein).
+In finances, copulas have been applied in major topics such as asset pricing, risk management and credit risk analysis among many others (see the books by Cherubini et al., 2004 and McNeil et al., 2005 for details).
+In hydrology the modeling of rainfalls and storms often employ copulas to describe joint features between variables in the models (Palynchuk and Guo, 2011 and references therein).
 In econometrics, copulas have been widely employed in constructing multidimensional extensions of complex models (see Lee and Long, 2009 and references therein).
 In statistics, copulas have been applied in all sort of problems, such as development of dependence measures, modeling, testing, just to cite a few (see Mari and Kotz, 2001, Nelsen, 2006 and references therein).
-Curiously, the main result in the theory, the celebrated Sklar's theorem recalled below, dates back to the late fifties.

-\begin{thm}[Sklar's Theorem]Let $X_1,\cdots,X_n$ be random variables with joint distribution function $H$ and mar\-gi\-nals $F_1, \cdots , F_n$, respectively.
+Curiously, the main result in the theory, the celebrated Sklar's theorem recalled below, dates back to the late nineteen fifties.
+See Durante and Sempi (2015) for a proof. \begin{thm}[Sklar's Theorem]Let $X_1,\cdots,X_n$ be random variables with joint distribution function $H$ and mar\-gi\-nals $F_1, \cdots , F_n$, respectively.
 Then, there exists a copula $C$ such that,

 If the $F_i$'s are continuous, then $C$ is unique.
 Otherwise, $C$ is uniquely determined on $\mathrm{Ran}(F_1)\times\cdots\times\mathrm{Ran}(F_n)$.
 The converse also holds.
 Furthermore,